 People ask sometimes how A Course in Miracles changed my life.
 There are simple answers I give: I smile more.
-But I don’t know if that’s really true.
+I share more.
+I’m more patient and gentle.
+Not perfectly so, but noticeably so.
+On the other hand, I don’t know if that’s really true.
 I don’t keep smile records.
-And it’s hard sometimes to talk about the course in ways that don’t feel cheap and inadequate (not that you’d know it from my garrulousness).
+And it’s hard sometimes to talk about the course in ways that don’t feel cheap and inadequate (not that you’d know it from my wordiness).

 On the other hand, one thing I am learning to do is keep my mouth shut.
 I have always been nimble with words, kind ones and hurtful ones.
 When I am angry or scared, I have a tendency to use language to beat back the object of my fear or anger.
 To deliberately hurt another because you are frightened . . . that is not so good.
 Understandable perhaps, but not desirable.
 As Bill Thetford pointed out – and as Helen Schucman quickly agreed – there must be another way, right?